 We offer knowledge, personal attention and communication that is needed for a smooth home buying experience.
 Just call or email us and you will see how quickly we respond to your needs.

 We work hard to give our clients the best possible real estate experience and we want to work to get your business.
 You’ll see our work ethic and efficiency is second to none.

 Whatever your real estate needs call for we can help.
 SEARCH NOW!

 Hickory Real Estate Group wants you to enjoy all that Hickory NC has to offer.
-We share local information, favorite hot spots, cool places and events happening around the Hickory area. ....
+We share homes listed for sale, local information, favorite hot spots, cool places and events happening around the Hickor....